How to Perform CPR on a Dog

 For a large dog, hold the dog’s snout closed while placing your mouth over its nostrils.
 Breathe into the dog’s nose and watch for the chest to rise.
 For a small dog, place your mouth over the entire nose and mouth.

 Administer breaths to the dog every 2 – 3 seconds, aiming for 20 – 30 breaths per minute.
 Do not breathe too forcefully, as damage could be done to the lungs.
 Reassess the dog every minute to determine whether or not independent breathing has returned.

-Find the heart
+how to Find the dog’s heart

 Place the dog on its side and find the location of the heart (beneath the armpit).
 Place your palms on the dog’s chest and firmly apply compression, then release, in a rapid movement.
 The compress-release action should be repeated 10 – 12 times every 5 seconds.
 After each 5 second cycle, an artificial breath should be administered to the dog.
 Every two minutes, reassess the dog’s condition by checking for a heartbeat.
-Once the dog is stabilized, take him or her to a veterinarian immediately.
-Chest compressions and artificial breathing should be continued for up to 10 minutes before determining the dog unresponsive.
+Once the dog is stabilised, take him or her to a veterinarian immediately.
+Chest compression and artificial breathing should be continued for up to 10 minutes before determining the dog unresponsive.